-Checkout the labels first: is it biodegradable, compostable, industrially biodegradable?, is it bioplastic?, can it be composted at home or needs specific facilities? etc. Read about these labels from European Standard EN 13432, American Compostable Plastics Guide, ASTM Standards Guides for industry people and business owners, the Green Guide by the FTC.
+Check out the labels first: is it biodegradable, compostable, or industrially biodegradable? is it bioplastic? can it be composted at home, or needs specific facilities? etc. Read about these labels from European Standard EN 13432, American Compostable Plastics Guide, ASTM Standards Guides for industry people and business owners, and the Green Guide by the FTC.

-All the specificities and finer points cannot be covered in the same blogpost, so wait for future posts that deal with bioplastics, biodegradable products and read on for compostable alternatives.
+All the specificities and finer points cannot be covered in the same blog post, so wait for future posts that deal with bioplastics, and biodegradable products and read on for compostable alternatives.

 What Biodegradables Are Compostables?

 As we now know, all compostables are biodegradable but not all biodegradables are compostable.
-The range of products which break down in proper compost environments (managed by humans) are narrower than the catch-all Biodegradable term.
+The range of products that break down in proper compost environments (managed by humans) is narrower than the catch-all Biodegradable term.

-Some kitchen waste such as sour milk, bad meat and leftover sauces are not good because they can cause bad odor, infections and bring rat/flies infestations.
-Charcoal dust and pet waste will be harmful for the plants and soil microbiota.
+Some kitchen waste such as sour milk, bad meat, and leftover sauces are not good because they can cause bad odor and infections, and bring rat/fly infestations.
+Charcoal dust and pet waste will be harmful to the plants and soil microbiota.

 All the residential compost products are under the OK category because they can be broken down in less than 90 days.
-Most other biodegradable materials are very complex thus requiring high heat, high levels of pressure and industrial grade equipment to be broken down in simple forms.
+Most other biodegradable materials are very complex thus requiring high heat, high levels of pressure, and industrial-grade equipment to be broken down into simple forms.
 Therefore even products labeled as compostable may need special commercial composting.

 Best Compostable Alternatives for Products